JonrGull/Budget-Organizer/README.md

 # Code I changed from the tutorial

+- Added checks to prevent strings from being empty.
+An alert box pops up to inform the user of missing requirements.
 - Refactored some unnecessary imports and cleaned up some commented code.

 # Future features